AB1: History

-AB1 launched on Eutelsat's Hot Bird satellite and on cable on December 1, 1995 as AB Channel 1 nearly a year before the launch of the AB Sat digital satellite package as that package's premium mini-generalist channel.
-The first line-up is made up of sitcoms, series and animes from Club Dorothée, of which AB Groupe is a producer.
+AB1 launched on Eutelsat's Hot Bird satellite and on cable on December 1, 1995, as AB Channel 1 nearly a year before the launch of the AB Sat digital satellite package as that package's premium mini-generalist channel.
+The first line-up is made up of sitcoms, series and anime from Club Dorothée, of which AB Groupe is a producer.
 In 1997, the word Channel disappears and the channel takes its current name AB1, including a change of look.

 In its early days, the channel broadcast American series (new to France) in their original version such as Caroline in the City and Malcolm & Eddie.
 Among the channel's innovations, it offered a window for African-American sitcoms such as Malcolm & Eddie or the Steve Harvey Show and aired certain seasons of the American talk show, The Jerry Springer Show.

-In 2000, the channel set up new French programs produced by AB Productions and leaving less room for American productions: T.R.I.K (Trash Ridicule Insolite et Kitsh", Sex Party and Décibels made their appearance, animes also took a more important part and a movie was shown once a week.
-This slightly more French programming did not appeal to the public and AB1 therefore returned in 2002 to its basics, series, sitcoms and animes.
+In 2000, the channel set up new French programs produced by AB Productions and leaving less room for American productions: T.R.I.K (Trash Ridicule Insolite et Kitsh", Sex Party and Décibels made their appearance, anime also took a more important part and a movie was shown once a week.
+This slightly more French programming did not appeal to the public and AB1 therefore returned in 2002 to its basics, series, sitcoms and anime.

 In July 2002, AB1 was given a new look, as that of the Belgian channel AB3.
 The sitcom and series programmes returned in force in a format intended for 15- to 34-year-olds.

 In May 2006, the channel achieved its best audience since its creation by programming a special evening devoted to Club Dorothée.